 Each named executive officer's target bonus is set at a percentage of the named executive officer's earned base salary, with such percentage being evaluated in the context of market data.
-For 2016, the Board determined that each named executive officer's target bonus for 2016 would remain unchanged from the target bonus in place for 2015, because such targets aligned with the 50th percentile of the market data, except Dr. Dahiyat, whose target bonus was increased from 45% to 50% of base salary, and Dr. Foster, whose target bonus was increased from 35% to 40% of base salary.
+For 2017, the Board determined that Dr. Desjarlais, Mr. Kuch and Mr. Baracchini officer's target bonus for 2017 would increase from 35% to 40%, because such bonus targets with base compensation aligned with the 50th percentile of the market data, except Dr. Dahiyat, whose target bonus was increased from 50% to 55% of base salary.
+Dr. Foster's target bonus remained at 40% of base salary.
 The target bonus percentages were determined based on a review of the market data for target performance bonus and total cash compensation with the aim that each named executive officer's total target cash compensation should fall around the 50th percentile of the market data, adjusted for the potential role of the named executive officers contribution to the company's success.
-Dr. Dahiyat's target bonus was increased in the beginning of 2016 to bring his target bonus and total target cash compensation closer to the 50th percentile of the market data.
-Dr. Foster's target performance bonus was increased to 40% in early 2017 when the Board made final 2016 bonus determinations, bringing his target bonus and total target cash compensation closer to the 75th percentile of the market data, because of Dr. Foster's role and contribution in expanding the Company's clinical operations and increasing the number of clinical trials conducted during the year.
+Dr. Dahiyat's target bonus was increased in the beginning of 2017 to bring his target bonus and total target cash compensation closer to the 50th percentile of the market data.
+Dr. Foster's target performance bonus was increased to 40% in early 2017 when the Board made final 2016 bonus determinations, bringing his target bonus and total target cash compensation closer to the 75th percentile of the market data.
+Dr. Desjarlais, Mr. Kuch and Mr. Baracchini's target bonuses were increased in early 2017 to align their target bonus with the 50% of their peer group.

 The Compensation Committee believes that the executive officers other than the Chief Executive Officer should have a target bonus that is based equally on their own accomplishments and the achievement of the Company's goals; accordingly, for each of named executive officers other than the Chief Executive Officer, 50% of the bonus is based on corporate achievement and 50% of the bonus is based on individual performance.
 The Chief Executive Officer's bonus is based solely on the achievements of the corporate goals, with any discretionary adjustment the Board determines appropriate, because the Chief Executive Officer has greater impact on, and responsibility for, corporate performance.
-The Board retains the discretion to make adjustments to the calculated bonus based on unexpected or unplanned events, the overall financial condition of the Company, extraordinary performance or underperformance or other factors, however, the maximum bonus opportunity under the 2016 annual performance bonus program for Dr. Dahiyat was 65% of base salary, for Dr. Foster was 46% of base salary, and for each of our other named executive officers was 40.25% of base salary.
+The Board retains the discretion to make adjustments to the calculated bonus based on unexpected or unplanned events, the overall financial condition of the Company, extraordinary performance or underperformance or other factors, however, the maximum bonus opportunity under the 2017 annual performance bonus program for Dr. Dahiyat was 71.5% of base salary, and for each of our other named executive officers was 52.0% of base salary.